uoa-compsci399-2025-s1/capstone-project-2025-s1-team-4/README.md

 [Download APK](https://expo.dev/artifacts/eas/7SXbidhbrfpkxPzPjk4x7.apk)

 ### For iOS (also compatible with Android)
+> ⚠️ **Note:**
+> The iOS version which is run through Expo Go may contain some issues with camera usage.
+This appears to be an inconsistent issue that only occurs on some iOS devices.

 The following steps are to be done on a laptop or desktop computer after successfully cloning this repository.